tchughesiv/feast/infra/feast-operator/docs/api/markdown/ref.md

 This field is beta-level.
 It can be used when the `JobPodFailurePolicy` feature gate is enabled (enabled by default). |
-| `successPolicy` _[SuccessPolicy](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#successpolicy-v1-batch)_ | successPolicy specifies the policy when the Job can be declared as succeeded.
-If empty, the default behavior applies - the Job is declared as succeeded only when the number of succeeded pods equals to the completions.
-When the field is specified, it must be immutable and works only for the Indexed Jobs.
-Once the Job meets the SuccessPolicy, the lingering pods are terminated.

-This field  is alpha-level.
-To use this field, you must enable the `JobSuccessPolicy` feature gate (disabled by default). |
 | `backoffLimit` _integer_ | Specifies the number of retries before marking this job failed.
 Defaults to 6 |
 | `backoffLimitPerIndex` _integer_ | Specifies the limit for the number of retries within an